A Country Garden Journal may earn commission for purchases made after clicking links on this page. Learn More. This comes at no extra cost to you.

 These flamboyant beauties can produce flowers that are big as your hand.
 It is interesting to show your Amaryllis off in front of a mirror so you can enjoy twice as many blossoms (in the reflection.)

 The Amaryllis is becoming increasingly popular as a cut flower.
+I intend to grow more Amaryllis next year just to have bouquets.
 And the work involved in bringing a plant into bloom makes the bouquets seem even more lavish.

 - The best time to cut the flower stems is when the first bud has colored and is just ready to open.
 This will ensure that the rest of the buds on the same stem have formed sufficiently and will open fully.